JeremieRodon/demo-rust-lambda/README.md

 ![Step 1](images/get-started-1.png)

-2. Assuming you where already logged-in on GitHub, it will ask you if you consent to let AWS do stuff in your GitHub.
+2. Assuming you were already logged-in on GitHub, it will ask you if you consent to let AWS do stuff in your GitHub account.
 Yes you do.

 ![Step 2](images/get-started-2.png)

-3. You will be brought back to the AWS Console, choose the GitHub Apps that was created for you in the list (don't mind the number on the screenshot), then click Connect.
+3. You will be brought back to the AWS Console.
+Choose the GitHub Apps that was created for you in the list (don't mind the number on the screenshot, yours will be different), then click Connect.

 ![Step 3](images/get-started-3.png)